February 7, 2015 – Updated March, 2018

 The Temple may not have a permanent physical space, but it continues to be built.
 As our board expands, many projects are gaining energy and we feel great excitement at the future.
 We have several publications in the works and are launching a new series of community classes called Solar Cross Presents.
 Our service to the Gods is unabated.

-We’ve kept the $6,000 raised from individuals in a separate bank account.
-At this point, we would like to re-purpose that money.
-If you were one of the people who gave us a donation (the computer with all of those records on it was stolen a few years ago, and there was no back up) and you want that money back, please write a note on your own honor to firstname.lastname@example.org.
+We kept the $6,000 raised from individuals in a separate bank account and decided to re-purpose that money.
+If you were one of the people who gave us a donation (the computer with all of those records on it was stolen several years ago, and there was no back up) and you want that money back, please write a note on your own honor to firstname.lastname@example.org.
 We will get the money to you.

-The remainder of the funds will go not into our general fund but will be retained specifically for social justice projects.
+The remainder of the funds went to social justice projects.
 Having a fund set aside for justice work is consistent with our mandate and will allow us to envision projects that simply aren’t possible now.
 We’ll keep you updated on what some of those projects might be, and welcome your ideas.

 As always, we thank you and ask that you keep us in your thoughts and prayers.
 We certainly will keep you all in ours.